blackmagic-debug/black-magic-org/usage/rtt.md

 ## Usage

 This example uses Linux as operating system.
-For Windows and MacOS see the [Operating Systems](#operating-systems) section.
+For Windows and macOS see the [Operating Systems](#operating-systems) section.

 In one window open a terminal emulator (minicom, putty, etc) and connect to the USB UART:
 ```